rodmonic/DragonWoodAI/README.md

 ![Learning Diagram](./docs/Learning%20diagram.png "Learning Diagram") |
 :--: |
 Learning diagram |

+There are mutliple different techniques within reinforcement learning for this specific problem I investigated the below two:

+- [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
+A reinforcement learning technique where multiple runs of the game would produce a table with the best action for every possible move a player can make.

+- [Neuroevolution of augmenting topologies (NEAT)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
+A genetic algorithm where a neural network is varied over time to find the best performing architecture.

+#### Reinforcement Learning.

+There are a few core concepts within reinforcement learning, the:

 These concepts are used within both of our techniques with the difference being in how the Agent makes a decision to perform an action.